 - Robotic visual recognition that autonomously performs quality assurance on products

-- Predictive analytics to tell when a part is going to fail
+- Enabling predictive analytics to tell when a part is going to fail

 Four drivers paving the way for 5G

 Below, we identify 4 primary drivers that will bring widespread 5G adoption to reality, and highlight how they will contribute to the deployment and use of 5G systems.